ar40ae/ArLogger/README.md

 The third parameter specifies the maximum file size in bytes.

-When the file reaches the configured limit, it is rotated without deleting existing log files:
+When the file reaches the configured limit, it is rotated without deleting existing log files.

 ```text
 engine.log